Get

 They can be a bit protective and are prone to alarm barking.
 They require early socialization for this reason.
 Otherwise, they may be untrusting of strangers and very noisy.
 They are independent and don’t take well to training.

 This breed is generally pretty healthy.
 They have a life expectancy of up to 16 years.
-Although their face is a bit shorter than most dogs, this doesn’t seem to cause any breathing difficulties.
+Although their face is a bit shorter than most dogs, this is not extreme and is not typically associated with breathing difficulties.

 A few short walks a day are all that these dogs need to thrive.
 They also enjoy playtime in the backyard, which can easily meet their activity needs.